flubbid/LLM_API_Helper/README.md

 LLM API UI Helper is a versatile web-based interface for interacting with various Language Model APIs, including Claude and potentially others.
 This application supports text-based conversations, file uploads, and offers features like conversation export and dark mode.

 This is currently under development.
-I am mainly just creating this to make using the APIs have a similar experience to the Chat GPT UI, to be able to avoid the monthly subscription fee, while still being able to utilize most of its features.
+The primary goal is to create a similar user experience to the ChatGPT UI, avoiding subscription fees while still utilizing most of its features.

---Currently Only Supports Claude AI--

 ## Features

 - Interactive chat interface
 - Support for multiple LLM APIs (currently Claude, with potential for expansion)
 - File upload and processing capability
+  - Supports images, CSVs, and code files
-- Dark mode
+- Dark mode toggle
-- Conversation export
+- Conversation export to text file
 - Syntax highlighting for code snippets
 - Responsive design
+- Customizable font size
+- Model selection from available LLMs

 ## Technology Stack

-- Backend: Python with Flask
+- **Backend:** Python with Flask
-- Frontend: HTML, CSS, JavaScript
+- **Frontend:** HTML, CSS, JavaScript
-- AI Integration: Anthropic's Claude API (with potential for other LLMs)
+- **AI Integration:** Anthropic's Claude API (with potential for other LLMs)

 ## Prerequisites